markus-codechefs/fireblock-integration/Noodles.Dashboard/README.md

 ## Deployment

-This app is deployed on Azure App Service.
+This app is deployed on Azure App Service using GitHub Actions.
 See `DEPLOYMENT.md` for detailed instructions.

 ## Local Development